DimitriPalmer22/Relapse-Code-Documentation/_temp/03-16 UI References.md

 We want two different types of bars:

 - The health bar (a unique and identifiable bar)
-	- Since we're still trying to go for a
+	- Since we're still trying to go for a minimal look, we don't want the health bar to be *too* detailed
+	- The bars fade in and out, so it'd seem a little strange to have this crazy detailed health bar pop up out of nowhere
 - A general bar (for stamina and toxicity)
+	- These should be simpler and more generic than the health bar
+	- This way, we can slap them on the screen without them looking out of place

+## How Do We want Them?

+### Colors

+You don't need to color the bars in yourself.
+We can tint them in-engine.

 # HI-FI RUSH